isabella232/specs-1/proposals/0005-dat-archive-types.md

 # Dat archive types

 Within the Dat FS, there is the concept of "archives."
-Archives are basically a bundle of files, and, when browsing, they map very cleanly to the concept of a site.
-So, as a shorthand, you could think of 'archive' as == to 'site.'
-(Also, for what it's worth, we often just call archives "dats.")
+Archives are a bundle of files and directories, and, in the context of a Web browser, they map very cleanly to the concept of a site.

 In this proposal, we introduce the concept of "archive types."
-Types are a way to specify the role, contents, and/or data formats of a given Dat archive.
+Types are a way to specify the role and possibly contents of a given Dat archive.

+## The `type` field

 The archive type is indicated with a new `type` field to the dat.json, which can have a string or array of strings which indicate the type.
 Here's an example: